-- All IEEE-SA standards meetings shall be conducted in compliance with all applicable laws, including antitrust and competition laws. - Don't discuss the interpretation, validity or essentiality of patents/patent claims. - Don't discuss specific license rates, terms or conditions - Relative costs, including licensing costs of essential patent claims, of different technical approaches may be discussed. - Don't discuss fixing product prices, allocation of customers, or dividing sales markets. - Don't discuss the status or substance of ongoing or threatened litigation - Don't be silent if inappropriate topics are discussed... do formally object.
+- All IEEE-SA standards meetings shall be conducted in compliance with all applicable laws, including antitrust and competition laws. - Don't discuss the interpretation, validity or essentiality of patents/patent claims. - Don't discuss specific license rates, terms or conditions. - Relative costs, including licensing costs of essential patent claims, of different technical approaches may be discussed in standards development meetings. - Technical considerations remain primary focus - Don't discuss fixing product prices, allocation of customers, or dividing sales markets. - Don't discuss the status or substance of ongoing or threatened litigation. - Don't be silent if inappropriate topics are discussed... do formally object.